Cataract Treatment in Dallas

 Laser-Assisted Cataract Surgery at Carter Eye Center

-Cataract surgery has an amazing success rate regardless of whether you choose basic or laser-assisted surgery, but the laser-assisted option allows for a precisely guided procedure that we believe adds to the safety, precision and accuracy of the cataract surgery.
+Cataract surgery has an amazing success and the laser-assisted kind Dr. Carter uses allows for a precisely guided procedure that we believe adds to the safety, precision and accuracy of the cataract surgery.

 In addition to an even more precise procedure, laser cataract surgery is able to correct the visual issues caused by astigmatism.